martinvonz/jj/docs/revsets.md

 typically only one visible commit with a given change ID).
 A unique prefix of the full change ID can also be used.
 It is an error to use a non-unique prefix.

-Use double quotes to prevent a symbol from being interpreted as an expression.
+Use [single or double quotes][string-literals] to prevent a symbol from being interpreted as an expression.
 For example, `"x-"` is the symbol `x-`, not the parents of symbol `x`.
 Taking shell quoting into account, you may need to use something like `jj log -r '"x-"'`.

+[string-literals]: templates.md#string-literals

 ### Priority